Dataherald/dataherald/docs/api.scan_table_description.rst

 =======================

 Once you have set your db credentials request this endpoint to scan your database.
 It maps all tables and columns so It will help the SQL Agent to generate an accurate answer.
+In addition, it retrieves logs, which consist of historical queries associated with each database table.
+These records are then stored within the query_history collection.
+The historical queries retrieved encompass data from the past three months and are grouped based on query and user.

 It can scan all db tables or if you specify a `table_names` then It will only scan those tables.